em3ndez/tiny-web-server/BUILDING.md

 The project is organized as follows:

-- **`Tiny.java`**: The main source file containing the implementation of the Tiny Webserver and related classes.
+- **`src/main/java/com/paulhammant/tiny/Tiny.java`**: The main source file containing the implementation of the Tiny Webserver and related classes.
 This "production code" has no dependencies outside the JDK.
-- **`tests/`**: Contains tests for the Tiny web server using the Cuppa framework.
+- **`src/test/java/tests/`**: Contains tests for the Tiny web server using the Cuppa framework.
 Package is different to the Tiny production class in order to not accidentally take advantage of public/package/private visibility mistakes which can't neatly be tested for otherwise.
 - **`BUILDING.md`**: This file, providing an overview and documentation of the development of Tiny.
 - **`README.md`**: User-centric overview and documentation of the project.
-- **`test_libs/`**: Directory containing dependencies required for running tests - built by curl scripts in this README
-- **`target/classes/`**: Directory where compiled classes are stored.
-- **`target/test-classes/`**: Directory where compiled test classes are stored.

 Notes: